friends-of-presta/security-advisories/_posts/2023-08-29-cartsguru.md

 ## Patch from 1.4.19

-These files does not exist if you started working with Cartsguru beyond 2.X versions BUT if you worked with them BEFORE 2.X versions - you should own it.
+These files do not exist if you started working with Cartsguru beyond version 2.X BUT if you worked with them BEFORE 2.X versions - you should own it.

 ```diff
 --- 1.4.19/controllers14/catalog.php